Sithara S.

-Sithara S. (born 1972) is an Indian feminist writer in Malayalam from Kerala.
-In her short stories and novels she has highlighted women's issues, gender conflict and lesbian rights.
-In 2004 she won Sahitya Akademi Golden Jubilee Award for her contributions to Indian literature She is also a translator from Malayalam to English and vice versa.
+Sithara S. (born 1972) is an Indian writer in Malayalam from Kerala.
+She often highlighted women's issues, gender conflict and lesbian rights in her books.
+She is also a translator.

 Early life and education

 Sithara was born and brought up in Kasaragod district of Kerala.
 She obtained her post-graduation degree in English Literature and Diploma in journalism from University of Calicut.
 At an early age she was afflicted with life-threatening cancer disease.
 She attributes her firebrand literary style to her lifelong battle against cancer and social stigma.

 Literary works

 Sithara is one of the leading contemporary women writers from Kerala.
 She has written several best-selling books in Malayalam which include "Kathakal", "Idam", "Veshappakarcha" and "Ushnagrahangalude Sneham".
 She chiefly writes stories depicting oppression of women and sexuality in public places.
 Her stories capture the complexities of modern life from women's perspective and have an angry and defiant tone.

 Sithara has also translated the works of Nobel Laureate Malala Yousafzai into Malayalam.
-Her short story “Fire” has been included in the English Literature syllabus of Kerala University.
+Her short story "Fire" has been included in the English Literature syllabus of Kerala University.